Katyr-Yurt: History

 In 1944, after the genocide and deportation of the Chechen and Ingush people and the Chechen-Ingush ASSR was abolished, the village of Katyr-Yurt was renamed to Tutovo, and settled by people from other ethnic groups.
 From 1944 to 1957, it was a part of the Novoselsky District of Grozny Oblast.

 In 1958, after the Vaynakh people returned and the Chechen-Ingush ASSR was restored, the village regained its old name, Katyr-Yurt.

 Katyr-Yurt in the Chechen Wars

 From 4 February 2000 to 7 February 2000, during the closing stages of the Second Chechen War, Russian aircraft launched several bomb attacks against the village of Katyr-Yurt.
 While the intended target was said to be militants who were passing through the village, the vast majority of the victims were civilians.
-Atleast 363 civilians were killed in the attack.
+At least 363 civilians were killed in the attack.
 On 2 December 2010, the European Court of Human Rights ordered Russia to pay €1,720,000 to the victims of the bomb attack on Katyr-Yurt, in compensation to 29 applicants for their injuries or the death of their loved ones.